Se Cathedral Church

 Shri Mahalaxmi Temple, Bandode

-Shri Mahadev Temple, Tambdi Surla
+Shri Mahadeva Temple, Tambdi Surla

 Fort Aguada

-Fort Cabo da rama
+Fort Cabo da Rama

 Fort Chapora

-Fort Terekhol
+Fort Tiracol

-Cabo Palace (Cabo Rajniwas)
+Cabo Palace (Cabo Raj Niwas)

 Dona Paula